genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/01_fields/01_fields-basics.md

 field(name = "DESCRIPTION", type = STRING, maxSize = dbMaxSize())
 ```

 You can also specify a target `maxSize`.
-This is useful when you want to limit a field's size to a particular length, but you want to be flexible enough to support different SQL DBs.
+This is useful when you want to limit a field's size to a particular length, but you want to be flexible enough to support different SQL databases.

 For example:

 ```kotlin
 field(name = "DESCRIPTION", type = STRING, maxSize = dbMaxSize(target = 9000))
 ```
 If the underlying database is Postgres, this sets the field's `maxSize` to 9000, because Postgres can support up to 65535.
-But if you are using MS SQL, then the `maxSize` is set to 8000, the max supported size for MS SQL.
+But if you are using MS SQL, then the `maxSize` is set to 8000, the maximum supported size for MS SQL.

+## Pre-defined fields

+By default, you have access to all the standard field definitions in the Genesis low-code platform.
+You also have access to all the fields in any module that you include in your application (for example, the Auth module comes with a set of pre-defined fields).